 On a national level, the first blood centers were founded in the 1940s, primarily in response to the need for component technology and storage to support the War effort.
 The first regulations were introduced through the National Institutes of Health, and in 1947 the American Association of Blood Banks (AABB) was founded just as many local communities were developing their own community blood centers.

-MVRBC was founded in the mid-1970s, a decade that saw a major shift in blood banking culture toward tightly controlled, process-oriented regulations, and away from biologic, hospital-based control.
+The 1970’s saw a major shift in blood banking culture toward tightly controlled, process-oriented regulations, and away from biologic, hospital-based control.
 The U.S. Food and Drug Administration (FDA) regulations for current Good Manufacturing Practices were promulgated, along with a separation of blood products into those derived from volunteer and paid donors.
 A total of 17,000 post-transfusion cases of hepatitis were reported, and the first hepatitis test was introduced.

 In 1974, the National Blood Policy was developed to assure a safe and adequate blood supply.
 The policy encouraged “regionalization” of the blood supply, utilizing the community blood center as a model.
 It also phased out the paid donor system and established a private-sector group, called the American Blood Commission, to oversee activities in blood collection.
 This Commission held a unique position as a private voluntary association charged with implementing public policy.

 At ImpactLife, significant policy changes include elimination of the Family Plan and replacement fees for blood.
 Mobile operations were also initiated, with the John Deere Foundry sponsoring the first drive in 1975.
 ImpactLife moved to a headquarters facility on Locust Street in Davenport in 1976, providing the new organization with sufficient space to accommodate growth in the coming years.